 match $article isa article has subject "Italian Referendum"; $platform isa oil-platform has distance-from-coast <= 18; (location: $country, located: $platform) isa located-in; $country isa country has name "Italy"; (owner: $company, owned: $platform) isa owns; (issuer: $company, issued: $bond) isa issues; limit 3; get $bond, $article;

-And if you run it into the graph visualiser you will notice that you do get the results expected (i.e. the articles about the Italian referendum and the bonds that might be affected by them), but they are not linked together.
+If you run it in the graph visualiser you will notice that you get the results you expected (i.e. the articles about the Italian referendum and the bonds that might be affected by them), but they are not linked together.

-In this module, we will use Grakn inference engine to make so that Grakn fixes this.
+In this module, we will use the Grakn inference engine to make sure that Grakn fixes this.
 All without actually modifying your data.

 Introduction to logic inference

-Let us start this section with a small puzzle:
+Let us start this section with a tiny puzzle:

-In a small almost deserted island, there is one small hut on the beach.
+On a small, almost deserted island, there is a small hut on the beach.
 Alice is currently in the hut, while Bob is somewhere else on the island.
 There is nobody else.

 Who is on the island?
 Notice that this is not a trick question.